cbrewster/gsoc2017/notes/test_failures.md

  - [ ] slot on Element must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] setAttributeNode on Element must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] setAttributeNodeNS on Element must enqueue an attributeChanged reaction when replacing an existing attribute

  - [ ] insertAdjacentHTML on Element must enqueue a connected reaction for a newly constructed custom element

  - [ ] insertAdjacentHTML on Element must enqueue a attributeChanged reaction for a newly constructed custom element